INTERVIEW with Oliver de Lantsheere

 CARMEN: Yes, you were closer to the river.

-CARMEN: I used to go to Brooklyn once a month or two months for a long weekend.
-I usually took a train to Penn station and then took a taxi or rode the metro and I arrived sometimes late and I was afraid to walk where Ariane lived.
-I had to walk several blocks and I asked Ariane do you have a problem walking here because you see some characters on the street that look dangerous.
-Ariane.
-I don’t think she was concerned walking later.
+CARMEN: I used to go to Brooklyn once a month or every two months, for a long weekend.
+I usually took a train to Penn station, and if I didn't meet with Ariane, I took a taxi or rode the metro to her place.
+Sometimes, I arrived late, and I was afraid to walk in Ariane's neighborhood.
+I had to walk several blocks.
+I asked Ariane, do you have a problem walking here, because you see some characters on the street look dangerous.
+I don’t think Ariane was concerned walking later.

-CARMEN: I took a taxi to go to a place she lived on the east side of Prospect Park.
-The taxist that was hispanic told me that he usually doesn’t take people going to that place because was dangerous but Ariane told me that she never had problems and I suppose maybe people felt something about her, that she was not afraid, and they didn’t bother her.
+CARMEN: Once, I took a taxi to go to her place, on the east side of Prospect Park.
+The taxist, that was Hispanic and friendly, told me that he usually doesn’t take people going to that place, because was dangerous, but Ariane told me, she never had problems, and I suppose maybe people felt something about her, that she was not afraid, and they didn’t bother her.

-CARMEN: Yeah like she told me she never...at least she told me that some time they were some gang or Hispanic or something and you walk and no problem at all, like walk close on the street and you don’t have any problems and this happened to me she leaved some moment in a place that they were, one time the taxi driver didn’t want to take me because somewhere it was dangerous and I was taking the metro and walking and I don’t know if it was some guy or they were on the street and I was completely afraid that they are going to kill me but I didn’t have any problem.
+CARMEN: Yeah... like she told me, she never...at least she told me, that she didn't have any problem walking on a street, although there was some gang or Hispanic group, or something.
+This happened to me, she lived in a place, that one time, a taxi driver didn’t want to take me there, because it was a dangerous neighborhood.
+I was taking the metro to her apartment, and walking late and there were some guys on the street, I was completely afraid that they are going to kill me, but I didn’t have any problem.

 OLIVER: New York was very safe generally speaking like I found myself in situations where I was like in any other country in the world or any other city in America I would be mugged right now.
 Like here I get a good evening it’s like three o’clock in the morning I’m walking down the wrong street and the wrong neighborhood and like crossing a gang and all they say is a good evening and I’m just like what?
 Just as the same time as well like Ariane had a way about her, the way she stood, the way she walked, like she had impact and she had the pride like really beautiful, but at the same time very solid on her own two feet.
 I think that’s something that people just pick up on anyway.